Your browser does not support JavaScript! Nurse Shortage in Nursing Homes: What It Costs You in 2026

 Keep your building covered — and your care continuous

 The nurse shortage isn’t the five-alarm fire it was in 2022, but the cost of instability is higher than ever.
 The facilities that win in 2026 aren’t the ones that find the most bodies — they’re the ones that keep care continuous.
-[Connect with the Switch team] to see how per-diem and longer-term coverage can stabilize your staffing without blowing up your budget.

 Sign up.
 Download.
 Start today.